 Similarly, studies conducted in Nigeria have reported comparable findings, further substantiating the link between parental participation and student success.
 Okeke & Chukwu, (2019) found that when parents were involved in educational activities such as school decision-making, regular communication with teachers, and participation in parent-teacher associations, students consistently achieved higher grades and performed better on standardized assessments.
 These results were observed across diverse regions of Nigeria, highlighting the widespread benefits of fostering stronger partnerships between schools and families.
 These studies collectively underscore the universal relevance of parental involvement in education within the African context.
 They point to the need for educational policymakers and school administrators to implement strategies that actively encourage and support parental participation.
 By doing so, schools can create inclusive and collaborative environments that empower families to contribute meaningfully to their children's academic journey, ultimately improving outcomes for students across the continent.

-2.0 Statement Of The Problem
+1.1 Statement of the Problem

 Parents’ participation in school decision-making processes is pivotal in fostering a collaborative educational environment that benefits students, teachers, and the broader school community.
 This involvement ensures that parents contribute to shaping policies, resource allocation, and teaching practices, thereby aligning educational objectives with students' needs.
 Public primary schools, as the foundational source of education for many children, require a robust understanding of how parental participation influences educational outcomes.
 Addressing this issue is essential for tackling broader social needs, including improving education quality, promoting equity in access and achievement, and enhancing parental engagement in educational governance.